celo-org/celo-monorepo/packages/docs/overview.md

 The Celo native asset has a duality as both the native currency and is also an ERC-20 token, simplifying the work of application developers.

 {% hint style="warning" %}
 Celo assets exist on an independent blockchain, and cannot be accessed through wallets that connect to the Ethereum network.
-Only use wallets disigned to work with the Celo network.
+Only use wallets designed to work with the Celo network.
 {% endhint %}

 In Celo, transaction fees can be paid in stable cryptocurrencies.
 A user sending Celo Dollars will be able to pay their transaction fee out of their Celo Dollar balance, so they do not need to hold a separate balance of CELO in order to make transactions.
 The protocol maintains a list of currencies which can be used to pay for transaction fees.
 These smart contracts implement an extension of the ERC-20 interface, with additional functions that allow the protocol to debit and credit transaction fees.